Viacom (1952–2005): Expansion through acquisitions

 In 1983, Viacom purchased KSLA in Shreveport, Louisiana, and WHEC-TV in Rochester, New York, in separate transactions.
 This was followed in 1986 with CBS-owned KMOX-TV in St. Louis; with the purchase, that station's call letters were changed to KMOV.

 Also in 1983, Viacom reacquired its premium channel Showtime, and later merged it with Warner-Amex's The Movie Channel forming Showtime/The Movie Channel, Inc. Between the late 1980s and the early 1990s, Viacom syndicated several shows produced by Carsey-Werner Productions, namely The Cosby Show, A Different World and Roseanne.

 In 1985, Viacom acquired Showtime/The Movie Channel, Inc. from Warner-Amex, ending the joint venture.
 Around the same time, Viacom bought MTV Networks, which owned MTV, VH-1, and Nickelodeon.
 The deal was completed in 1986.
 This led to Viacom becoming a mass media company rather than simply a distribution company.

 In 1987, Viacom sought to expand its horizons by launching the new Viacom Network Enterprises division, which was led by Ronald C. Bernard, in order to develop and exploit properties outside of the core cable business and the company would ride herd on diverse enterprises as Viacom's pay-per-view venture, Viewer's Choice, Satellite Direct, Inc. and SMA TV, and handle strategic planning and new business development for Viacom Networks Group, and would develop merchandising, licensing and home video business around the two Viacom subsidiaries it was currently operating, Showtime-The Movie Channel, Inc. and MTV Networks.

-In 1989, the company had set up its own division Viacom Pictures, to produce its feature films for television, most notably Showtime.
+In 1989, the company had set up its own division, Viacom Pictures, to produce its feature films for television, most notably Showtime.

-Sumner Redstone, via his theater chain operator National Amusements, acquired a controlling interest in Viacom on June 10, 1987.
+Sumner Redstone, via his theater chain operator, National Amusements, acquired a controlling interest in Viacom on June 10, 1987.
 Redstone made a string of large acquisitions in the early 1990s, announcing plans to merge with Paramount Communications (formerly Gulf+Western), parent of Paramount Pictures, in 1993, and buying the Blockbuster Video chain in 1994.
-The acquisition of Paramount Communications on July 7, 1994, made Viacom one of the world's largest entertainment companies.
+The acquisition of Paramount Communications on July 7, 1994, made Viacom one of the world's largest entertainment companies, and also made the corporation owner of the New York Knicks.
 Also in 1993, WTXX entered into a part-time local marketing agreement with Viacom's NBC station WVIT.